Syngenta AG – Financial report – 31 December 2021

 - allowances for doubtful receivables, which are estimated by critically analyzing individual receivable account balances, taking into account historical levels of recovery and the value of any security held or agreed barter programs which mitigate credit exposure, the economic condition of individual customers, and the overall economic and political environment in relevant countries.
-As shown in Note 8, the provision for doubtful receivables at December 31, 2020 amounted to $468 million, or 10 percent (2019: $465 million or 10 percent) of total trade receivables, of which $88 million, $60 million and $77 million (2019: $113 million, $60 million and $86 million) related respectively to sales made to the Brazilian, Venezuelan and Argentine markets.
-In 2020, Syngenta reported $62 million bad debt expense (2019: $106 million).
-The decrease is mainly related to improved collection performance in Argentina and Ukraine.
+As shown in Note 8, the provision for doubtful receivables at December 31, 2021 amounted to $459 million, or 9 percent (2020: $468 million or 10 percent) of total trade receivables, of which $90 million, $60 million and $77 million (2020: $88 million, $60 million and $77 million) related respectively to sales made to the Brazilian, Venezuelan and Argentine markets in current and prior years.
+In 2021, Syngenta reported $17 million bad debt expense (2020: $62 million).
+The decrease is mainly related to improved collection performance in Europe, Africa and Middle East (EAME) market due to positive impact of high commodity prices which generated higher levels of liquidity in the markets and the overall economic recovery of the region.

 Syngenta records these estimates as separate allowances, but its estimation process recognizes their interdependency, as the level of credits to accounts receivable for discounts and product returns may affect the probability of receiving full payment of the net receivable balances.